 A staging system is a standard way for your child’s cancer care team to sum up how far a cancer has spread.
 Doctors use staging systems to predict the outlook for saving the child’s vision, as well as for survival and the likelihood that certain treatments will be effective.

-Several detailed systems can be used to stage retinoblastoma (see below).
-But for practical purposes, when determining the best treatment options, doctors often divide retinoblastomas into 2 main groups:
+When determining the best treatment options, doctors often divide retinoblastomas into 2 main groups:

 In the United States, most retinoblastomas are diagnosed before they have spread outside the eye, so staging systems that apply only to intraocular retinoblastoma are used most often in this country.
 There are 2 staging systems for intraocular retinoblastomas.